-Topical herbal remedies are used to ensure skin remains healthy if a person is bedbound or incontinent by preventing infections that may arise from immobility.
+Topical herbal remedies are used to ensure the person's skin remains healthy if a person is bedbound or incontinent by preventing infections that may arise from immobility.

 Ginkgo, also known as maidenhair tree, has been scientifically studied for decades as an aid to brain health.
 The herb has traditionally been used for thousands of years to promote healthy circulation and brain function.

-It has been found to be effective for reducing cognitive decline, including memory loss and forgetfulness, among aging adults.
+It has been found to be effective for reducing cognitive decline among aging adults, including memory loss and forgetfulness.
 Ginkgo aids the ability to concentrate and focus, and it can help stabilize symptoms of Alzheimer’s disease.